Fiserv/AccessOne/docs/AM/Authorization.md

 # Authorization

-Send AM API password converted to SHAR256 to receive bearer token.
+Used to receive the bearer token by send AM API password converted in SHA256 format.
 This token is valid for 24 hours.